thash06/chaos-engineering/README.md

 ## Time Limiter
 The code snippet below creates a TimeLimiter with a configurableTimeout duration which states that if the remote call execution takes longer than the `timeoutDuration()` the call is terminated and an exception or a cached/fallback value returned to caller.
+One important caveat about the `cancelRunningFuture(true)` is that it only works when TimeLimiter is used to decorate a method which returns a Future.

 ```
     private TimeLimiter createTimeLimiter(int waitTimeForThread) {